-A grade of C or higher is considered passing.
+^{}A grade of C or higher is considered passing.

-Time Limit for Certificate Conferral
+Time Limit for Degree Conferral

-A certificate program must be completed within (1) year from the student's first registration date.
+A master's degree must be completed within five (5) years from the student's first registration date in that master's degree program.
 Requests for extensions of time limits must be petitioned by contacting the Assistant Dean, School of Graduate Studies.

-Certificate Conferral
+Degree Conferral

-Certificates are conferred after the completion of all academic program requirements.
-There are four conferral dates per year, May, August, December, and July.
+Degrees are conferred after the completion of all academic program requirements.
+There are three conferral dates per year, August, December and July.